divshot/docs/guides/domains/apex-cloudflare.md

 **We strongly advise against using CloudFlare acceleration.
 Under 'Active', click the orange cloud icon and disable it.
 It should show a gray cloud.**

 Enabling CloudFlare acceleration causes issues with caching and delays with content refreshing.
-When using Divshot's High-Performance mode, CloudFlare acceleration reduces overall performance.
+When using Divshot's High-Performance mode, CloudFlare acceleration reduces overall performance (CloudFlare rules will still apply for Apex domains).

 ## Create CloudFlare Page Rule